As Karen Read Was Acquitted of Murder, a Crowd Outside the Courthouse Erupted in Cheers

 Article continues below advertisement

-The jury for the Karen Read murder trial was unable to reach a unanimous decision which lead to Judge Beverly Cannone declaring a mistrial on July 1, 2024.
-They began deliberations on June 28, but on day four they sent a note out to Judge Cannone stating that "despite [their] exhaustive review of the evidence and [their] diligent consideration of all disputed evidence, [they were] unable to reach a unanimous verdict."
+The jury for Read's first murder trial was unable to reach a unanimous decision, which led to Judge Cannone declaring a mistrial on July 1, 2024.
+They began deliberations on June 28, but on day four, they sent a note out to Judge Cannone stating that "despite [their] exhaustive review of the evidence and [their] diligent consideration of all disputed evidence, [they were] unable to reach a unanimous verdict."

-The Commonwealth disagreed with this, stating the jury did spend sufficient time discussing the case.
+The Commonwealth stated that the jury did spend sufficient time discussing the case.
 Read's lawyers sided with the jury and focused on the word "exhaustive."

 "They are communicating to the court that they've exhausted all manner of compromise, all manner of persuasion, and they're at an impasse," said David Yannetti.
 He pointed to the fact that they only asked one question and had already been working hard for nearly four full days.